pattysc/hs-code-club-jquery-methods-card-flipper-web-1116/README.md

 + Look in the `index.html` file.
 There's a `<div>` with the class of `card` which acts as a container.
 + Add text and images to the front and back of the cards - these are identified by `<figure>` elements and classes.
 + In the `card.js` file (`public/javascripts/card.js`), add a jQuery event handler for clicking the div with class of `card`.
++ When the page is loaded, only the "front" of the card will be visible.
++ Clicking on the card should add a class of "flipped"
++ This will activate a CSS animation to make the card "flip"
-+ If the card is on the front, it should add the class of "flipped".
-If it's on the back, it should remove that class.
-See the hints below.
++ Clicking the card again should remove the "flipped" class - the card will then "flip" back to the "front"
++ Check out the hints for jQuery's "Toggle Class" documentation

 ## Bonus
 Add multiple cards to the page.
 Make sure that only the card you click on flips over!